body contouring for high bmi

 Frequently Asked Questions

-3. How long must my weight be stable before surgery?
+2. How long must my weight be stable before surgery?

 Typically 3–6 months.

-4. Why is BMI important before anesthesia?
+3. Why is BMI so important in patients before anesthesia?

-Higher BMI increases airway and anesthetic risks.(2)
+Higher BMI increases the risk of complications of the airway and anesthesia.2

 Excess skin after massive weight loss can add 20–30+ lbs, inflating BMI.